Congress meets pandemic with masked faces, heavy emotions

 But to walk around Capitol Hill as lawmakers returned was to see evidence that the rampaging virus had delivered the saddest possible lessons to members of Congress in the weeks since they last met on March 27.
 Then, gloves and masks were the exception as they approved the largest stimulus package in history.
 Lawmakers had to be reminded to shed the most Washington of customs — a firm handshake — for elbow bumps.
 Social distancing meant sitting in every other seat on the House floor.

 No more.
 Arriving lawmakers on Thursday found gloves and masks waiting for them on tables outside the chamber doors.
-Inside, flyers laid on chairs kept sitters four seats apart.
+Inside, flyers guided lawmakers to every fourth seat.
 And when it came time to vote, members were to show up in alphabetical order, filing in specific doors and out others.

 For some, the reasons were searingly personal and happening in real time.